osmosis-labs/osmosis/x/interchain-name-service/README.md

 ## Fee Mechanism

 A property tax mechanism that starts out as fixed but adjusts annually based on market demand ensures ensure efficient allocation of interchain domains.
-This promotes healthy name-buying activity to bootstrap initial activity but prevents inefficent, rent-seeking squatting for high-demand names in the long term.
+This promotes healthy, inexpensive name-buying activity to bootstrap activity while preventing inefficent, rent-seeking squatting for high-demand names in the long term.

-Note when we say **start of the year** or similar terminology below, we don't mean the start of the *calendar* year, i.e. 00:00 January 1st, rather the beginning the current year-long tax term.
-For example, if a name was registered on April 1st, 2022, the beginning of the next year would be April 1st, 2023, *not* January 1st, 2023.
+Note that **start of the year** (or similar terminology) does not mean the start of the calendar year, i.e. 00:00 January 1st; rather, it means the beginning the current year-long tax term.
+For example, if a name was registered on April 1st, 2022, the beginning of the next year would be April 1st, 2023, not January 1st, 2023.

 We start with definitions of relevant constants set during the instantiation of our contract.